Communicating Sustainable Practices

 Each year, we celebrate World Environment Day on June 5.
 While this event is the United Nations’ day for encouraging worldwide awareness and action to protect our environment, it’s important for sustainability to be a year-round focus for organizations.
 In the last 10 years, there has been an increased focus on the benefits of corporate sustainability and the strategies businesses are putting in place to improve environmental responsibility.

 But corporate sustainability is about more than the health of the planet.
 True corporate sustainability creates long-term stakeholder value through the implementation of a business strategy that positively impacts the ethical, social, economic and environmental dimensions of a business.
 While there is not a one-size-fits-all solution to implementing a sustainability strategy, it’s important that businesses effectively communicate the steps they’re taking to achieve their sustainability goals.

+Sustainability is not a passing fad.
+It’s here to stay and brands need to take a stand in support of the planet.
 Your commitment to sustainability needs to be embedded into every level of your business in order to be successful.
 The main motivation behind making positive strides for the environment should not be to position your company in a better light.
 However, it is important for organizations to share with stakeholders how they are making a difference.
 Continue to communicate both internally and externally the steps that your company is taking to achieve its sustainability goals.
 By following the above tips, you can effectively showcase how your business is limiting its environmental impact, which not only has a positive impact on the planet but drives your business to be better.

 Don’t let sustainability be an afterthought for your B2B brand.
 Reach out to Mulberry to learn how to communicate sustainability initiatives to build stronger relationships with customers and convert leads.